FrankGrieger/myObjectDetector/README.md

 }
 ```

 To capture the images from the data output, the application needs an object that adopts the `AVCaptureVideoDataOutputSampleBufferDelegate` protocol.
 In this version of the application it is also the `CameraViewController` class.
 The method `captureOutput` notifies the delegate that a new video frame was written.
-The parameters are `captureOutput`, `sampleBuffer` and `connection`.
+The parameters are `output`, `sampleBuffer` and `connection`.

 ### Vision and CoreML